khawarizmus/hijri-week-calendar-proposal/content.typ

 // This section is for us to know the week number. previously named The Middle Weekday (Tuesday)

-Tuesday, as the central day of the week, assumes a significant role within the Hijri-Week Calendar system, characterized by the following attributes:
+Tuesday, as the central day of the week, assumes a significant role within the Hijri week calendar system, characterized by the following attributes:

 - It invariably represents the mid-point of the Hijri Week.
 - It is designated as weekday number 4.